luclucky/LUSEES/README.md

 - LUSEES_4_MetaPopulationPatches_P2.py
 - LUSEES_1_LandUseScenarios.py

-In all files it is required to specify DataBase connection parameters; i.e. replace **???** in following snippet:
+In all files it is required to specify DataBase connection parameters; i.e. to replace **???** in following snippet:

 'psycopg2.connect("host=??? port=??? dbname=??? user=??? password=???")'